 This beautiful and highly durable natural stone is called Forest Marble, and is a much sort after Cotswold stone and has been quarried in the West Country and the Cotswolds for hundreds of years for its building qualities.
 Whether the stone is used for building houses or landscaping gardens, it will add a heavenly natural colour and texture of idyllic country houses and villages.
 In the past the stone was only used in Gloucestershire, Oxfordshire, Wiltshire, Somerset and Dorset, but today we export this heavenly stone throughout the UK.

 The strength of the stone, its relative flatness, and the thinness of the the beds make the stone easy to work with.
 For the stonemasons, this means the work is easier, quicker and they are able to make the joints tighter - better job all round.

 It is made up entirely of shells and fossils compressed for 140 million or so years, to produce one of the finest building materials available to man.
-Principally the stone is used for house building, extensions, renovations, retaining walls, garden walls, paving, landscaping and even roofing.
+Principally the stone is used for house building, extensions, renovations, retaining walls, natural stone walls, garden walls, paving, landscaping and even roofing.
 It is highly versatile.

 It is extensively used for natural stone walls from Northamptonshire through to Oxfordshire, Gloucestershire (in the Cotswolds it is called Cotswold Forest Marble), Wiltshire, Somerset and Dorset, and has made for some of the prettiest villages and towns in England.

-Today, due to its attractiveness and its building qualities, this traditional stone is being used increasingly in Hampshire, Surrey, Sussex, Berkshire, London and throughout the UK in houses, buildings, and gardens creating inspirational natural structures.
+Today, due to its attractiveness and its building qualities, this traditional stone is being used increasingly in Devon, Hampshire, Surrey, Sussex, Berkshire, Buckinghamshire, London and throughout the UK in houses, buildings, and gardens creating inspirational natural structures.